Khalili Collection of Aramaic Documents

-The Khalili Collection of Aramaic Documents is a private collection of letters and documents from the Bactria region in present-day Afghanistan, assembled by the British-Iranian collector and philanthropist Nasser D. Khalili.
+The Khalili Collection of Aramaic Documents is a private collection of letters and documents from the Bactria region in present-day Afghanistan, assembled by the British collector and philanthropist Nasser D. Khalili.
 It is one of the Khalili Collections: eight collections of artifacts assembled, conserved, published and exhibited by Khalili.

 The documents, written in Imperial Aramaic, likely originated from the historical city of Balkh and all are dated between 353 BC to 324 BC, mostly during the reign of Artaxerxes III.
 The most recent of the documents was written during the early part of Alexander the Great's reign in the region.
 These letters use in Aramaic the original Greek form Alexandros (spelled Lksndrs) instead of the Eastern variant Iskandar (spelled Lksndr).
 The collection also includes eighteen tally sticks recording transfers of goods during the reign of Darius III.
 The collection's letters, administrative records, and military documents are significant for the linguistic study of the Official Aramaic language and of daily life in the Achaemenid empire.